The Best Multilayer PCB Design Tips for Circuit Board Layout

 Multilayer PCB design tips

-Now that your is set up and you’ve checked ahead with the fabrication shop, you are ready to design your multilayer printed circuit board design.
-Here are some multi-layer pcb design tips that you may not be aware of:
+Now that your software is set up and you’ve checked ahead with the fabrication shop, you are ready to design your multilayer printed circuit board design.
+Here are some multi-layer pcb design tips that may help:

 - Route adjacent signal layers in opposite directions.
 If you have adjacent signal layers on layers 2 & 3, then route one horizontal and the other vertical.
 This will help to guard against broadside crosstalk problems.